 BC: You were one of the first to discover Whit Jack “the Bitcoin Kid” can you tell us about this?

 CS: Speaking of wizards, Whit is the kind of guy you know you’re going to admire once you’ve heard him speak.
-Hearing him explaining, in his precise, 14-yr old voice the cryptographic primitives he modified to create his own cryptocurrency, I realized he was the guy I used to wish I was when I was 14 and dialing into the internet at 2400 baud.
+Hearing him explain, in his precise, 14-yr old voice the cryptographic primitives he modified to create his own cryptocurrency, I realized he was the guy I used to wish I was when I was 14 and dialing into the internet at 2400 baud.
 “Someone should hire this kid” in my head was immediately followed by “I’m hiring this kid.”
-His job is to find interesting ideas in cryptocurrency that he wants to explore, and to build them (unless he has a debate tournament or is at summer camp).
+His job is to find interesting ideas in cryptocurrency that he wants to explore and to build them (unless he has a debate tournament or is at summer camp).
 He’s brilliant, brilliant to work with, and his parents aptly encourage Whit’s passion for knowledge and innovation.

 BC: Do you believe there are any 2.0 crypto-projects that are currently enterprise ready?

 CS: I know there are (I’m using one).
 Scalability, though, is the concern as 2.0 projects rely on the 1.0 foundation (and yes, I do hate that nomenclature).
 The potential use cases will continue to broaden what these projects can provide.